Jony12rb/Hackupc24_inter/README.md

     conda install -c conda-forge ffmpeg
     ```

-4. Put your OpenAI API key
+4. Put your OpenAI API and Replicate API key
-Write your OpenAI API key in the OPENAI_API_KEY.txt file
+Write your OpenAI API key in the OPENAI_API_KEY.txt file and your Replicate API key in the replicate_api.txt

 5. Activate the streamlit demo
     ```Shell